Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-\textbf{\textit{Models for gravitational recoil: }}Our default model, \gwModel{}~\cite{Islam:2025drw}, is the most up-to-date and accurate recoil-kick prescription available.
-It is calibrated to NR and black-hole–perturbation-theory (BHPT) data for binary mass ratios ($q\equiv m_1/m_2$) up to $q \leq 200$ and dimensionless dimensionless spin magnitudes $|\chi_{1,2}| \leq 1$.
-The model is analytical and deterministic in the aligned-spin limit (\gwModelX{}), while for precessing binaries it employs a probabilistic normalizing-flow framework (\gwModelXP{}) that marginalizes over spin angles and returns a full kick-velocity distribution rather than a point estimate.
-We access this model from \texttt{gwModels} package\footnote{\href{https://github.com/tousifislam/gwModels}{https://github.com/tousifislam/gwModels}}.
-To assess model systematics, we also employ two additional prescriptions which are built using fundamentally different frameworks and calibrated to different datasets.
+\textbf{\textit{Models for gravitational recoil: }} Our default model, \gwModel{}~\cite{Islam:2025drw}, is a recoil-kick prescription calibrated to numerical-relativity (NR) and black-hole perturbation theory (BHPT) simulations for binary mass ratios \(q \equiv m_1/m_2 \leq 200\) and dimensionless spin magnitudes \(|\chi_{1,2}| \leq 1\).
+The model is analytical and deterministic in the aligned-spin limit (\gwModelX{}), while for precessing binaries it uses a probabilistic normalizing-flow framework (\gwModelXP{}) that marginalizes over spin angles and returns a kick-velocity distribution rather than a point estimate.
+We use the implementation provided in the \texttt{gwModels} package\footnote{\href{https://github.com/tousifislam/gwModels}{https://github.com/tousifislam/gwModels}}.
+To assess model systematics, we also use two recoil prescriptions calibrated with different methods and datasets.
 The first is \HLZ{}~\cite{Lousto:2008dn,Lousto:2010xk,Lousto:2012gt,Lousto:2012su,Gonzalez:2007hi}, a semi-analytical fit constructed from a smaller NR dataset.
-The second is \texttt{NRSur7dq4Remnant}~\cite{Varma:2019csw} (we denote it as \texttt{NRSur}), a data-driven model based on Gaussian-process regression trained on $\sim 1500$ NR simulations within $q \leq 4$ (where $q$ is the mass ratio between the larger and smaller black holes) and $|\chi_{1,2}| \leq 0.8$, but which can be reasonably extrapolated to $q \leq 6$ and $|\chi_{1,2}| \leq 1$.
-For the spin angles, we use a reference frame close to merger (more details are in the supplemental material).
+The second is \texttt{NRSur7dq4Remnant}~\cite{Varma:2019csw} (hereafter \texttt{NRSur}), a Gaussian-process surrogate trained on \(\sim 1500\) NR simulations within \(q \leq 4\) and \(|\chi_{1,2}| \leq 0.8\), but which can be reasonably extrapolated to \(q \leq 6\) and \(|\chi_{1,2}| \leq 1\).
+For the spin angles, we use a reference frame close to merger (details are provided in the Supplemental Material).